What is the Christian view of stem cell research?

 Developing a stem cell line, which could be propagated to many different research opportunities, does not always mean the embryo must be destroyed.
 But, while cryogenically storing a fertilized egg is a safe and effective method of preservation, cryogenically preserving a five to seven day old blastocyst is problematic and likely to result in birth defects—on the improbable chance the embryo is implanted into a host mother and brought to term.

-In the days of the Old Testament, it was common for two warring tribes to choose one warrior each for a fight to the death.
-The army of the winning soldier would enslave and/or pillage the other.
-The method sounds odd now, but it served to protect the lives of both armies.
-Many years later, Jesus sacrificed Himself on the spiritual battlefield on our behalf.
-He won, and we are victors in Him because of it.
-In 1990, the Archbishop of Los Angeles asked for volunteers from among his elderly priests and nuns to be infected with HIV so that researchers could determine the efficacy of the vaccine they were developing.
-Embryos are not warriors (1 Samuel 17).
-They cannot volunteer to give their lives for the benefit of others.
+However, embryos are not warriors (1 Samuel 17).
+They cannot volunteer to give their lives, even for the benefit of others.
 It is not ethical to use and destroy those who cannot agree or disagree.
 Even if the embryo is left over from an in vitro fertilization process and likely to be destroyed otherwise.
 Or if the embryo is a clone, created for the specific purpose of scientific experimentation.
-It is sad that we have to endure physical illnesses and injuries.
+It is sad that we must endure physical illnesses and injuries.
 It is immoral that embryos are being cryogenically preserved with little to no hope of a chance for life.
 But two wrongs do not make a right.

 There is nothing in the Bible that indicates God would approve of the needless death of a child for the purpose of curing a disease.
 God never sacrifices a child for the good of those around him—He protects children.
 The death of baby Moses might have saved his family from harm; but instead, God protected Moses so that he could save all of Israel (Exodus 2:1-10).
 The loss of David and Bathsheba's first son was a punishment, not a release from shame (2 Samuel 12:15-19).
 As Jesus said, "Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven" (Matthew 19:14).

-For the Christian, it is not biblical to support research performed on embryonic stem cells, no matter how that embryo was derived.
-It is biblical to support research performed on adult and umbilical stem cells.
-If researchers can come to a place where they understand and appreciate the difference, it's possible that stem cell research will result in many ground-breaking therapies that will help millions of people.
-But from a Christian perspective, that potential is not worth the intentional death of even one child.
+For the Christian, it is not biblical to support research that entails harm or death of the unborn, no matter how that embryo was derived.
+There seem to be no such concerns about research performed on adult and umbilical stem cells.
+It's possible that stem cell research will result in many ground-breaking therapies that will help millions of people.
+But from a Christian perspective, that (unproven, questionable) potential does not justify the deliberate sacrifice of an innocent life (Leviticus 18:21).